rwokano/Dev_Data_Prod_Project/README.md

 # Dev_Data_Prod_Project
 Project for the Coursera Developing Data Products class.

-All files are stored in the gh-pages branch, so they can be used with github.io
+In the MASTER branch are all the files for the project,  the RPRES and it's markdown files are in the gh-pages branch so it may be accessed online.